pionxzh/Pornhub.js/doc/DOCUMENT.md

 # Get Token
 This method is used to get the token for pornhub's internal API.

-For now, this token is only used for [autoComplete](./Search.md#autocomplete) and [searchModel](./Search.md#model-search).
+For now, this token is only used for [autoComplete](./Search.md#autocomplete) and [searchModel](./Search.md#model-search).\
-\
-This library will automatically get a token if it is not set.
+This library will automatically get the token if you don't provide one.

 *(optional)* You can cache this token to avoid frequent requests.\
 I'm not sure about the expiration time though.